Faces of UMSI: Ben Zimmerman

 Ben is on track to graduate with a BSI in 2018.
 He plans to find a job that challenges him.
 He’s confident that what he’s learning at UMSI will position him for success.

 “What I love about the professors is that they’re not merely teaching us technical skills.
 It’s so much more.
 We’re learning about industry standards and what to expect in the professional world.”

 With a 16 credit course load this semester, Ben has a very full schedule.
 He devotes time to the InfoGamers and Esports groups when he can.
 After that, he’s probably squeezing in a few hours for video games.
 “It’s my favorite hobby,” he says.
 “But I don’t let it define me.”

-You can do what they're doing!
+You can do what Ben's doing!
 Sign up for our interest list to receive:

 - Invitations to exclusive information sessions and events